scds/intro-regex/lessons/lesson1.md

 ## Symbols

 Some symbols, such as `.`, `?`, and `!`, have a special meaning when using regular expressions.
-If you simply wanted to search for all occurences of a symbol, preceed the symbol with a backslash (\\).
+If you simply wanted to search for all occurences of these types of symbols, preceed the symbol with a backslash (\\).

-Below, we show what happens if you simply use "." as your regular expression.
+Below, we show what happens if you only use "." as your regular expression.
 Instead of searching for all occurrences of ".", it will highlight every single character.

 <img src="../assets/img/basic3.png" width="100%" style="border: 2px solid #000;">